 Government-operated programs and private health plans differ from one another in various ways, but it doesn’t mean that one is necessarily more important than the other.
 Enrollment processes with government insurance providers, such as Medicare and Medicaid, tend to be a bit more complicated.
 Keep that in mind and allocate enough time to complete the process within the required timeframe.

-Underestimating the length of time it takes to complete payor enrollment with each health plan is by far the most significant issue that gets practices regularly in trouble.
+Underestimating the length of time it takes to complete payer enrollment with each health plan is by far the most significant issue that gets practices regularly in trouble.
 Most have no idea how time-consuming these processes can be or the amount of information that's required.
 Here are two situations that can happen if you don’t start the process early enough:

-- Your new provider begins seeing patients before getting enrolled with payors.
+- Your new provider begins seeing patients before getting enrolled with payers.
 In this scenario, the provider may not be able to get reimbursed for services rendered, which will lead to a loss of revenue.

 - You find yourself having to turn away patients.
 This option also has a price tag.
 If you decide to turn patients away, you are not likely to see them come back, as they will seek out another in-network provider in your area.